-Guidance note 29 on project-level reporting
+Guidance note 29 on project-level reporting, including reporting template

-Download in French, Russian, Spanish
+Download guidance note in French, Russian, Spanish.

 Company taxes and other payments related to oil, gas and minerals are often levied on a project-level basis, i.e. per individual legal agreement giving rights to an extractive deposit.
 Government entities collecting such payments also record the receipts by project in their internal systems, often with the exception of general taxes such as corporate income tax, which is typically (but not always) levied and recorded by legal entity.